-Causes of Hormonal Imbalance in Women
+Causes of Hormone Deficiency in Women

 While some hormonal shifts are normal, like monthly fluctuations of the sex hormones estrogen and progesterone (responsible for menstruation, ovulation, and occasionally pregnancy), a persistent hormone imbalance can cause a range of uncomfortable, debilitating symptoms, including: